Toledo 5: Conversion into a cable-only independent station

-In addition to continuing much of the channel's public access-era sports rights, the CableSystem entered into an agreement with the recently launched SportsChannel Ohio (now Bally Sports Ohio)—which could not be carried full-time because of limited channel capacity (Note: The CableSystem had only reserved one channel for a regional sports network at the time, assigned to Detroit-based Pro-Am Sports System and, after PASS ceased operations in November 1997, its pseudo-successor Fox Sports Detroit.)—to air its broadcasts of Indians and Reds baseball (the latter sublicensed through SportsChannel Cincinnati), and Notre Dame basketball and football games as well as SportsChannel America's package of NHL games on Channel 5A.
+In addition to continuing much of the channel's public access-era sports rights, the CableSystem entered into an agreement with the recently launched SportsChannel Ohio—which could not be carried full-time because of limited channel capacity (Note: The CableSystem had only reserved one channel for a regional sports network at the time, assigned to Detroit-based Pro-Am Sports System (PASS) and, after PASS ceased operations in November 1997, its pseudo-successor Fox Sports Detroit.)—to air its broadcasts of Indians and Reds baseball (the latter sublicensed through SportsChannel Cincinnati), and Notre Dame basketball and football games as well as SportsChannel America's package of NHL games on Channel 5A.
 (The CableSystem would eventually add what by that point had become Fox Sports Net Ohio in 2000.)
 Occasional free previews of The Disney Channel, another holdover from the public access format, also continued to be offered on Channel 5A until 1994.
-(Free previews of HBO, Cinemax, Showtime and The Movie Channel were concurrently moved to their corresponding channels to avoid conflicts with ToledoVision 5's more family-oriented format.)
+(Free previews of HBO, Showtime and The Movie Channel were concurrently moved to their corresponding channels to avoid conflicts with ToledoVision 5's more family-oriented format.)
 (Note: The CableSystem also offered occasional weekend-only pay-per-view previews of its premium services (mainly for The Movie Channel) through its Impulse Entertainment service starting in 1991.)

-Notably, the channel's launch undercut an attempt by low-power broadcast station W48AP (channel 48, now MyNetworkTV affiliate WMNT-CD) to become the Toledo market's second independent outlet, despite Channel 48 having a six-month headstart on CableSystem Channel 5A's switch to entertainment programming.
+Notably, the channel's launch undercut an attempt by low-power station W48AP (channel 48, now MyNetworkTV affiliate WMNT-CD) to become the Toledo market's second independent outlet, despite Channel 48 having a six-month headstart on CableSystem Channel 5A's switch to entertainment programming.
 With the backing of Blade Communications (renamed Block Communications in 2008), most of the programming available on the syndication market that had not been acquired by Fox affiliate WUPW (channel 36)—which signed on in September 1985 as the city's first independent station—ended up with ToledoVision 5, along with a prime channel slot compared to W48AP's 29B slot and a refusal by Blade, which owned both The CableSystem and The Blade newspaper, to carry programming information for Channel 48 outside of paid advertisements in the Blades television listings.
-W48AP would end up carrying lower-tier broadcast networks (including FamilyNet, Channel America and The Box) through the first half of the 1990s, and would not come back to any prominence until 1995.
+W48AP would end up carrying lower-tier broadcast networks (including FamilyNet, Channel America and The Box) through the first half of the 1990s, and would not come back to any prominence until it became a charter UPN affiliate in 1995.